JohnnyPol/DrinkWaterReminder/README.md

 ---

 ## 📝 Contributing
-Feel free to fork, modify, or extend this app!
+Feel free to fork, modify, or extend this app! <br>
+Any contribution is more than welcome!

 ---

-## 📜 License

-This project is open-source, feel free to use, modify, and share!